LTC Appeals

 Not every LTC denial is eligible for FLRB review.
 The statute is narrowly tailored.
 Under G.L. c.
 140, § 130B, you qualify for review if:

 This means if you were convicted of a qualifying misdemeanor and completed probation on January 15, 2019, you could petition the FLRB on January 16, 2024.
-The five-year clock runs from conviction, adjudication, or release from supervision, whichever is latest.

 The Petition Process and Required Documentation